-Conversion at Qualifying financing - Upon the closing of an equity financing following the date of the Note Purchase Agreement involving the sale by the Company of its convertible preferred stock in which the Company receives an aggregate of at least \$15,000,000 in cumulative gross proceeds the conversion price will equal (i) for the Convertible Notes issued in February 2018, 75% of the lowest per share cash purchase price of the convertible preferred stock sold by the Company in such qualified financing and (ii) for the Convertible Note issued in June 2018, 80% of the lowest per share cash purchase price of the convertible preferred stock sold by the Company in such qualified financing.
+Conversion at Qualifying financing - Upon the closing of an equity financing following the date of the Note Purchase Agreement involving the sale by the Company of its convertible preferred stock in which the Company receives an aggregate of at least \$15,000,000 in cumulative gross proceeds the conversion price will equal 75% of the lowest per share cash purchase price of the convertible preferred stock sold by the Company in such qualified financing.
 The original principal amount and accrued interest under each Convertible Note (the "Conversion Amount") shall automatically convert into convertible preferred stock.

-Conversion at Initial Public Offering - Prior to the maturity date if the Company completes an IPO the Conversion Amount will automatically convert into shares of the Company's common stock at an amount equal to the Conversion Amount divided by (i) for the Convertible Notes issued in February 2018, 75% of the per share cash purchase price of the common stock offered to the public in the IPO and (ii) for the Convertible Note issued in June 2018, 80% of the per share cash purchase price of the common stock offered to the public in the IPO.
+Conversion at Initial Public Offering - Prior to the maturity date if the Company completes an IPO the Conversion Amount will automatically convert into shares of the Company's common stock at an amount equal to the Conversion Amount divided by 75% of the per share cash purchase price of the common stock offered to the public in the IPO.